teresaheidt/Team-Profile-Generator/README.md

 When the HTML main page is opened in the browser, the questions and answers are displayed.
 ## Installation:
 npm install Inquirer.
+## Technologies used:
+Bootstrap was used for styling.
+This is a Node application.
 ## Tests:
 All unit tests have been passed.
 ## Images: